Project »MINSK«

 The sensor has a diameter of 18.5 mm.
 It can be attached directly to the skin via an adhesive patch.

-The MINSK project uses the strong absorption of the electromagnetic radiation of CO2 at a wavelength of 4.3 µm.
+The key aspect here was the strong absorption of the electromagnetic radiation of CO2 at a wavelength of 4.3 µm.
 Through the photoacoustic effect, infrared active CO2 gas molecules convert light energy into pressure variations.
-A microsensor with an optical path of only a few millimeters is being developed for the required concentration range of 5% to 25% CO2 with a resolution of 0.1%.
-A miniaturized photoacoustic sensor system is constructed by using a cost-effective MEMS microphone for acoustic recording, a MEMS infrared emitter and a hermetically sealed detection chamber.
+A microsensor with an optical path of only a few millimeters was developed for the required concentration range of 5% to 25% CO2 with a resolution of 0.1%.
+The miniaturized photoacoustic sensor system was constructed by using a cost-effective MEMS microphone for acoustic recording, a MEMS infrared emitter and a hermetically sealed detection chamber.
 The interaction of the CO2 with the infrared light takes place in the detection chamber, leading to a change in chamber pressure, which is read out via the microphone.
 This value is directly proportional to the gas concentration.

-For this system, we are developing a gas-tight, flat-lying, dome-shaped housing with a diameter of approx. 18.5 mm which is attached to the skin via an adhesive patch.
+For this system, we have developed a gas-tight, flat-lying, dome-shaped housing with a diameter of approx. 18.5 mm which is attached to the skin via an adhesive patch.
 A heating element stabilizes the sensor at 42 °C to ensure localized hyperemia.
 The increased perfusion to the tissue enables CO2 to diffuse through the skin and then through a gas-permeable membrane in the detection cell.
 Consequently, the TcPCO2 value comes very close to the arterial value.
-The developed sensor connects via a thin cable to an evaluation device which also supplies the necessary energy.
+The developed sensor, which is now available as a prototyp, connects via a thin cable to an evaluation device which also supplies the necessary energy.

 Project financing

-The MINSK project is financed as part of the Fraunhofer-Gesellschaft’s in-house Fraunhofer vs. Corona program.
+The MINSK project was financed as part of the Fraunhofer-Gesellschaft’s in-house Fraunhofer vs. Corona program.

 Project duration